 YouTube optimisation is important, very important.
 YouTube is the second most visited website behind Google, as well as the second most used search engine (again, behind Google).

 With over 30 million daily users and over a billion videos watched by users every day, you can be sure that there is plenty of exposure on YouTube for your content to be seen.
-But with the huge volumes of users and content creators viewing and posting on a daily, how do you get your videos to cut through the noise and rank on YouTube?
+But with the huge volumes of users and content creators viewing and posting daily, how do you get your videos to cut through the noise and rank on YouTube?

 This article will discuss top tricks and tips on how to optimise your videos for YouTube, as well as pointers on how best to tailor your videos to your target audience and create engaging, entertaining and interesting content that people want to watch (and keep watching!).